Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Applications to and extensions

 It is noteworthy to compare the two computational methods described above.
 The approach based on Theorem~\ref{mid_gp_generalized} involves the computation of the focal subgroup $\Phi^{G}(H)$, which is generally fast for small subgroups $H$ but impractical for large ones.
 On the contrary, Hoshi and Yamasaki's method using flasque resolutions deals only with the $G$-module $J_{G/H}$, whose $\Z$-rank $\frac{|G|}{|H|}-1$ decreases as $|H|$ grows.
 Therefore this technique (or the modified version available at \cite{macedo_code}) is usually preferable when $H$ is large.
 In general, a combination of the two algorithms is the most convenient way to compute $\operatorname{H}^1(k,\Pic \overline{X})$ for all subgroups of a fixed group $G$.

-We now move on to the proof of Theorem~\ref{main}.
+We now move on to the proof of Proposition~\ref{main}.
 We use Theorem~\ref{main0} to reduce our task to the calculation of the first obstruction $\mathfrak{F}(L/K/k)$ and the knot group $\mathfrak{K}(L/k)$ for the Galois extension $L/k$.
 The former is achieved using the algorithm described in Remark~\ref{1obs_alg}.
-The computation of $\mathfrak{K}(L/k)$ follows from a simple application of Theorem~\ref{Tate} together with Proposition~\ref{prop:noptorsion} and Lemma~\ref{Res isom} below.
+The computation of $\mathfrak{K}(L/k)$ follows from a simple application of isomorphism \eqref{eq:tate_knot} of Theorem~\ref{Tate} together with Proposition~\ref{prop:noptorsion} and Lemma~\ref{Res isom} below.
 Note that if $G=A_4,S_4,A_5$ or $S_5$ then $\operatorname{H}^3(G,\bbZ)\cong\bbZ/2$.

 \begin{lemma} Let $G = A_4, S_4, A_5, S_5, A_6$ or $A_7$ and let $A$ be a copy of $V_4$ inside $G$.
 Then is an isomorphism. \end{lemma}

 \begin{proof} Follows from the injectivity of $\Res^{D_4}_{V_4}:\operatorname{H}^{3}(D_4,\bbZ) \to \operatorname{H}^{3}(V_4,\bbZ)$ and Proposition \ref{prop:noptorsion}. \end{proof}